Section 1 – Introduction

 In this section we look at everything to do with effects.
 This includes picture in picture effects colour correction and grading, applying masks, slow motion and image stabilization.

-In this section we look at the main features of applying and keyframing effects.
-We also include information on EDIUS’ downscaling options.
+In this section I look at the main features of applying and keyframing effects.
+I also include information on EDIUS’ downscaling options.

 - An introduction to effects